emilembretsen/DH2323_Project_Blog/README.md

 **Fake Plant:**
 - Strong reconstruction in still frame and from similar angles to that of the camera
 - Disconnected Gaussians present around the plant
-- Struggled to render the pot, possibly due to lack of angle of it.
+- Struggled to render the pot, possibly due to lack of angle of it

 <img width="634" height="705" alt="Skärmbild 2026-05-19 222443" src="https://github.com/user-attachments/assets/c187326d-49c1-4457-aa2c-4c9b4f9f4967" />